cncf/wg-serverless/workflow/spec/spec.md

   "properties": {
     "dataOutputPath": {
       "type": "string",
-      "description": "JSONPath definition that selects parts of the event data, to be merged with the states data" }
+      "description": "JSONPath definition that selects parts of the event data, to be merged with the tasks data" }
   },
   "required": []